LasseChi/git/README.md

 The name "git" was given by Linus Torvalds when he wrote the very first version.
-He described the tool as "the stupid content tracker" and the name as (depending on your mood):
+He described the tool as "the stupid content tracker" and the name as (depending on your mood):222

  - random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
 The fact that it is a